syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmEditor.md

 ### maxValue `Int`
 {:#members:maxvalue}

-Specifies the numeric textbox maximum value.
+Specifies the maximum value of the numeric textbox.

 #### Example